SpektraSystems/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![Service Connection](images/image13.png)

-11. Now back in the task editor select the recently created Azure service connections in the **Azure subscription option** and from the drop down list of **App service name** select **tailspintoys-dev-xxxx** and click on **Save** button on the top right corner.
-Then save to the root(\) or to the folder **All pipelines**.
+11. Now back in the task editor select the recently created *Azure service connections* from the **Azure subscription option** and from the drop down list of **App service name** select **tailspintoys-dev-xxxx** and click on **Save** button on the top right corner.

     ![Configure task editor](images/image15.png)

+12. Then from the drop down option of folders select **All pipelines** and then click on **Save** .

     ![Save](images/image16.png)

-12. Now, let's configure the task specific details.
+13. Now, let's configure the task specific details.
 Select the **Deploy Azure App Service** task to bring up the configuration panel for task.

     ![On the screen, Deploy Azure App Service is highlighted.](images/stepbystep/media/image89d.png "Deploy Azure App Service")

-13. In a previous exercise, we created a deployment slot for the web app.
+14. In a previous exercise, we created a deployment slot for the web app.
 Deployment slots are actually live apps with their own hostnames.
 App content and configuration elements can be swapped between two deployment slots, including the production slot.

     In the *Azure App Service Deploy* panel, locate the **Deploy to Slot or App Service Environment** checkbox and set it to checked.

     ![On the panel, Deploy to slot is highlighted.](images/stepbystep/media/image89e.png "Azure App Service Deploy")

-14. The checkbox will trigger the panel to update with additional configuration items.
+15. The checkbox will trigger the panel to update with additional configuration items.

     In the **Resource group** dropdown, select the appropriate resource group you created in the previous exercise.